 Boosting is a hack for beating the Instagram algorithm

 Even though Instagram has brought back the chronological feed as an option, the default experience on the app is guided by the Instagram algorithm.
 If your content doesn’t fulfill the elaborate set of parameters to appear at the top of a follower’s newsfeed, it might get missed altogether.
-By putting some cash into a boost, at least you can guarantee some people will see it.

 Even if you had a million dollars to drop on Instagram posts, even if you reached every single person on the app, if you don’t have something compelling to share, you’re not going to keep their attention.

 All a boost can guarantee is that people will see your post; it doesn’t guarantee they’re going to like it.
 Put as much effort into creating engaging, enriching content for your paid posts as you do your unpaid posts.

 I didn’t really mean to do a bait-and-switch with this experiment, but that’s really what happened.
 Apologies to all 200-plus people who visited my account and were disappointed it wasn’t all duck drawings.

 If you’re going to boost a post, make sure it accurately represents what a user is going to find when they click through.
 There’s no point in dangling an image in front of an Instagram user that’s unrelated to what they’ll actually experience when they follow you.
 A boosted post should be authentically a snapshot of what your brand or account is all about.

 Reaching people is one thing; reaching the right people is another.
 Be sure you’re making the most of every dollar by honing in as specifically as possible on the ideal audience for your brand.
 Are you looking to target people in the same demographic as your current followers?
 Or do you have dreams of reaching a different type of viewer?

 Either way, drill down into the details to help Instagram deliver your boosted post to the right feeds.